twolfson/spritesmith/README.md

 If you would like to adjust how images are laid out, see `params.algorithm` and `params.algorithmOpts`.

-// TODO: Add examples with algorithms and whatnot

 ### `spritesmith(params, callback)`
 Utility that takes images and generates a spritesheet, coordinate map, and spritesheet info